 William Dacy, one of the early settlers of Box Butte county, became tired of trying to dig a fortune out of his farm and went to the Black Hills to prospect.
-He staked out a claim last fall and sold it the other day for
+He staked out a claim last fall and sold it the other day for \$14,000.

 The marriage record in the Cass county judge's office shows 148 licenses issued in 1896.
-This is a decrease of fifteen as compared with 1895, the hard times probably affecting the matrimo-mial market as much as any other line
+This is a decrease of fifteen as compared with 1895, the hard times probably affecting the matrimonial market as much as any other line of business.

 Church services were resumed in Osceola last Sunday, and the school has also commenced.
-The school was commenced to three weeks.
+The school was cosed for three weeks.
 It is thought the danger from diphtheria is passed, as there are but a few cases, and they all of a mild type.

-The directors of the Platte county fair association, after having advertised for many months for bids to sell the fair grounds and all equipments, held a meeting last week and reviewed the blds.
+The directors of the Platte county fair association, after having advertised for many months for bids to sell the fair grounds and all equipments, held a meeting last week and reviewed the bids.
 All were rejected.
 The fair will be held this year as usual.

 John G. Kramer of Nebraska City has brought suit against Joe Snyder and his sureties for \$5,000 damages.
 Snyder runs a saloon in Dunbar, where, on Sept.
-14, 1896, Kramer was beaten ever the head with a beer bottle by Snyder.
-He claims to have lost his power of speech, which he thinks is
+14, 1896, Kramer was beaten over the head with a beer bottle by Snyder.
+He claims to have lost his power of speech, which he thinks is worth \$5,000.

-Frank Yocum of Ogallala, who shot and killed James Van while charivaring a newly married couple at the Union Pacific depot in that place, December 23, 1896, had his preliminary hearing and was bound over to the district court under the charge of manslaugh-ter.
+Frank Yocum of Ogallala, who shot and killed James Van while charivaring a newly married couple at the Union Pacific depot in that place, December 23, 1896, had his preliminary hearing and was bound over to the district court under the charge of manslaughter.
 His trial will take place at the next term of court.

-An agent who has made his headquarters at McCool Junction for a coule of months has succeeded in selling a large numbers of pairs of spectacles to the farmers, their wives, and even se children and the hired men.
-He has convinced nearly everybody that they need glasses, and has taken in nearly a thousand dollars.
+An agent who has made his headquarters at McCool Junction for a couple of months has succeeded in selling a large numbers of pairs of spectacles to the farmers, their wives, and even as a chapel.
+This would render it less the children and the hired men.
+He has convinced nearly everybody that with the more hardened class. they need glasses, and has taken in nearly a thousand dollars.

-The city attorney of Hastings has decided that the last election held in that city for the purpose of voting 26,000 bonds for water works improvement was illegal.
-His decision ande on the grounds that the legal sublication notice had only been run and days, when it should have run historians and the should have run thirty days prior to the election.
+The city attorney of Hastings has decided that the last election held in that city for the purpose of voting found to work not very satisfactorily.
+Its \$8,000 bonds for water works improvement was illegal.
+His decision was made on the grounds that the legal publication notice had only been run ten days, when it should have run thirty days prior to the election.

-J. M. Russel & Son of Wymore have ecently leased 160 acres of land one nile east of Lincoln Normal for fifinterest of Lincoln Normal for fif-teen years for orchard purposes.
-Their intention is to grow fruit nearer to railroads, Lincoln being a good distrib-uting point for fruit in car lots or locally, having favorable freight rates.
-Their peach orchards at Wymore are from four to nine miles east of the sta-Their crop in '96 was 75,000 ets, selling at 50 cents down as low as 20 cents per basket at wholesale.
-They will plant extensively this
+J. M. Russel & Son of Wymore have recently leased 160 acres of land one mile east of Lincoln Normal for fifteen years for orchard purposes.
+Their intention is to grow fruit nearer to railroads, Lincoln being a good distributing point for fruit in car lots or locally, having favorable freight rates.
+Their peach orchards at Wymore are from four to nine miles east of the station.
+Their crop in '96 was 75,000 baskets, selling at 50 cents down as low as 20 cents per basket at wholesale.
+They will plant extensively this spring.
 Thomas Cooley, a highly respected young man, 19 years of age, and the only son of S. R. Cooley, was kicked in the breast by a horse and killed instantly.
-It occurred at their home adjoining Waverly, The shock to the parents is extremely great, it being the death of the second grown son and one daughter within the past fifteen
+It occurred at their home adjoining Waverly.
+The shock to the parents is extremely great, it being the death of the second grown son and one daughter within the past fifteen